govuk-one-login/data-analytics-platform/README.md

 The lower environments are _dev_ and _build_&ast;&ast;.
 The higher environments are _staging_, _integration_ and _production_.
 More information can be found using the Secure Pipelines link above, but the key differences are that the lower environments are the only ones that can be deployed to directly from GitHub.
 Deployment to the higher environments relies on 'promotion' from a lower environment, specifically the _build_ environment.
-In addition, the higher environment lambdas are triggered by real TxMA event queues&ast;&ast;&ast;, whereas lower environments use a placeholder one that we create and must put our own test events onto.
+In addition, the higher environment lambdas are triggered by real TxMA event queues, whereas lower environments use a placeholder one that we create and must put our own test events onto.

 &ast; With the exception of the production preview environment - see section below